January 21, 2021

 If you’ve launched your new site and you’re working on a plan to create some hype before the launch.
 However, you’ll need to work on what to do after your site has been launched.
 This will help you to keep your site interesting to new viewers.

-Try to plan any updates, imagery, posts or content you would place on your site up until at least a month after the launch.
+Try to plan any updates, imagery, posts, or content you would place on your site up until at least a month after the launch.
 This will keep your site interesting to new viewers.
 Even if we’re talking about actor websites which are mostly as a presentation medium, you still need to make a plan about it.

 Check your technical details before launching your site